-David C. Hess, MD Dean, Medical College of Georgia | Executive Vice President for Medical Affairs and Integration at Augusta University | Presidential Distinguished Chair a year before progressing to clinical-oriented content and activities.
+Welcoming your medical class will be a faculty with integrated professional diversity that brings broad expertise and perspective to your education from day one.
+Gone are the days of basic science lectures for a year before progressing to clinical-oriented content and activities.
 Your first week at the Medical College of Georgia will see you engaged in: small-group, case-based learning facilitated by basic science and clinical educators, small-group, patient-centered learning under the direction of clinical preceptors, and large-group lectures that integrate clinical medicine and basic science mechanisms organized around weekly themes.
 You also will begin seeing real patients and learning the electronic medical record system in your first weeks using telemedicine.
 In addition, your patient-centered learning activities will include ultrasound in our one-of-a-kind ultrasound program, patient encounters using standardized patients, and training in our Interdisciplinary Simulation Center.
 Again, this is from the very beginning!

 And now a little bit more about the outstanding people here to help you learn.
-The physicians in the classroom and working with you in small-group and patient-centered learning activities also are active in clinical practice, thus sharing with you their up-to-date, state-of-the-art clinical knowhow.
+The physicians in the classroom and working with you in small-group and patient-centered learning activities also are active in clinical practice, thus sharing with you their up-to-date, state-of-the-art clinical know-how.
 Likewise, a large cohort of our basic science educators are NIH-funded biomedical research scientists, once again sharing with you their state-of-the-art expertise.
 Integrated with these two groups is a team of professional medical educators who use modern education approaches to interweave all this together.

 Behind this tremendous education experience is a team of professionals dedicated to supporting you.
 Part of that team are the 2 faculty mentors who lead each group of 15-20 students from each class, who come together in each of our Learning Communities (LC) that is part of our YOU+ curriculum.
 Each LC has dedicated space in the J. Harold Harrison MD Education Commons that is a place for relaxation, camaraderie, and LC activities.
-Our office of Diversity, Equity, and Inclusion and office of Academic Advising are led by practicing physicians dedicated to helping you navigate medical school.
-Likewise, our office of Learner Affairs with its Class Deans is a group of practicing physicians who devote themselves to ensuring you have all the support you may want or need.
+Our offices of Career Advising, Diversity, Equity, and Inclusion, and Academic Advising all are led by practicing physicians dedicated to helping you navigate medical school.
+Likewise, our office of Student Affairs, with its Class Deans, is a group of physicians who devote themselves to ensuring you have all the support you want or need.